 Flower bulbs that deter squirrels will sprout and bloom any time of the growing season.
 It’s simple to fill a flower bed with blooms from spring until fall, as long as you stick with bulb plants squirrels don’t like.
 Some of the most popular varieties are:

-- Fritillaria – These distinctive plants can grow up to 5 feet tall and offer a huge variety of bloom shapes and colors.
-Some of them even sprout petals covered in a checkerboard design.
+- Fritillaria – These distinctive plants can grow up to 5 feet (1.5 m.) tall and offer a huge variety of bloom shapes and colors.
+Some fritillaria even sprout petals covered in a checkerboard design.

 - Daffodils – One of the most reliable heralds of spring, daffodils are garden staples that squirrels hate to eat.
-Their cup-shaped blooms stand on 18-inch stems and look best massed in beds.
+Their cup-shaped blooms stand on 18 inch (46 cm.) stems and look best massed in beds.

-- Glory of the Snow – If you love crocus for its ability to burst through snow early in the spring, you’ll love this plant for the same reason.
+- Glory of the Snow – If you love crocus for its ability to burst through snow early in the spring, you’ll love glory of the snow for the same reason.
 Its star-shaped blue flowers provide a welcome hint that winter is almost over.

-- Alliums – These onion relatives have large, round flowers in shades of white, pink, purple, yellow and blue.
+- Alliums – Onion relatives, alliums have large, round flowers in shades of white, pink, purple, yellow, and blue.

-- Lily-of-the-Valley – The stems of this plant are covered with tiny white, nodding bell-shaped flowers that have a sweet perfume and medium-bright green, lance-shaped leaves.
+- Lily-of-the-Valley – The stems of lily-of-the-valley are covered with tiny white, nodding, bell-shaped flowers that have a sweet perfume and medium-bright green, lance-shaped leaves.
 Even better is the fact that they will thrive in shady areas of the garden.

-- Siberian Iris – These plants offer early season color and intricate, frilly flowers that squirrels will avoid.
+- Siberian Iris – Siberian iris offers early season color and intricate, frilly flowers that squirrels will avoid.